 Alicia Suskin Ostriker

-Born in Brooklyn, NY in 1937, Alicia Suskin Ostriker received a bachelor's degree from Brandeis University and an MA and PhD in literature from the University of Wisconsin–Madison.
+Alicia Suskin Ostriker was born in Brooklyn, NY in 1937.
+Ostriker received a BA from Brandeis University in 1959 and an MA and PhD in literature, in 1961 and 1964 respectively, from the University of Wisconsin–Madison.

-Her collections of poetry include The Book of Seventy (University of Pittsburgh Press, 2009); The Volcano Sequence (2002); The Little Space: Poems Selected and New, 1968-1998 (University of Pittsburgh Press, 1998) which was a finalist for the 1999
+She is the author of more than 10 collections of poetry, including At the Revelation Restaurant and Other Poems (Marick Press, 2010); The Book of Seventy (University of Pittsburgh Press, 2009); The Volcano Sequence (2002); The Little Space: Poems Selected and New, 1968-1998 (University of Pittsburgh Press, 1998) which was a finalist for the 1999

 Her numerous books of critical writing include Dancing at the Devil's Party: Essays on Poetry,